adityav31121999/gLLM/README.md

 ![alt text](gLLMicon.svg)

-- This idea is due to the need to train a AI Model on gaming gpu without causing heavy burden on VRAM and GPU compute capability.
+- This idea is inspired by the need to train an AI Model on gaming gpu or sigle gpu without causing heavy burden on VRAM and GPU computes.

 ## INTRO
 - Library for LLMs